rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 var i interface{} = []string{"apple", "banana", "cherry"}

 if v, ok := i.([]string); ok {
-    fmt.Println("Slice of strings:", v)
+    fmt.Println("slice of strings:", v)
 }
 ```

-This will print `Slice of strings: [apple banana cherry]` to the console.
+This will print `slice of strings: [apple banana cherry]` to the console.

 Similar to primitive types, you can also perform type assertions with composite types.
 In
 the example above, we check whether the variable `i`, which is of an interface type, holds a